gardener/landscaper/docs/usage/Installations.md

   of an installation that should be created.
 For top-level installations the name must comply to the Kubernetes rules for object names.

-The export of target lists is not possible.
+The export of target maps is not possible.

 **Example**
 ```yaml